 To set the stage, we know at least these three things:

-- The Fed cares more about its legacy than supporting the middle class.
-All the Fed Governors are rich, so they will survive just fine as the economy goes down the tubes.
+• The Fed cares more about its legacy than supporting the middle class.
+All the Fed Governors are rich, so they will survive just fine if the economy goes down the tubes.
 To them, the economy is just made out of numbers, not people.

-- We’ve already heard the warnings about economic devastation if the terminal Fed Funds rate goes beyond 5% and stays there despite slowing inflation.
-Yet, the Fed seems determined to continue hiking until more things break.
+• We've already heard the warnings about economic devastation if the terminal Fed Funds rate goes beyond 5% and stays there despite slowing inflation.
+Yet, the Fed hike again by another 0.25% on May 3, 2023 to 5% – 5.25%.

 The Benefits Of The Fed Wiping Out The Middle Class